A couple's wedding ring over pages of a bible. For those from 18 to 21, the lack of parental consent can be a ground for annulment.

 (Incidentally, this is why there are acceptance fees.
 A lawyer needs time to assess the case and its evidence and recommend what other documents you need to gather, and that takes time.)

-Note that the passage of the Republic Act (R.A.)
+As a side note – the passage of the Republic Act (R.A.)
 No. 11596 or the Act Prohibiting the Practice of Child Marriage and Imposing Penalties has made things a little complicated.

 This law criminalized anyone who married someone underage.

-However, it also had the side effect of criminalizing an underage marriage where one was slightly older than the other – for example, a twenty-two year old who married a seventeen year old.
+However, it also had the side effect of criminalizing an underage marriage where one was slightly older than the other – for example, a twenty two year old who married a seventeen year old.

 If this is your situation, please consult with a Family lawyer first before filing a case.